Get

 One of the most important things to remember is that if your cat is suffering from anxiety, it isn’t because you are not taking good care of them.
 Indeed, anxiety is a complex emotion that can arise from various factors, some of which are beyond your control.

 Still, by implementing these vet-approved methods and approaching your cat’s condition with patience, understanding, and compassion, you should see an improvement in their well-being.
-With time and help from your veterinarian, your anxious cat should be able to regain their zest for life.
+With time and help from a veterinarian, your anxious cat should be able to regain their zest for life.

 Featured Image Credit: evrymmnt, Shutterstock